init, hooks, and build

 Hooks are removed by deleting the relevant folder.
 If you specify the hooks language with the --language

 parameter, the hooks folder for that language will be deleted.
-If you do not specify the language, the entire hooks
+The entire hooks

 If you have made any changes to the hooks code, these changes will be lost.